-- Students will be able to understand the Structure of project Methodology. - Students will understand the objectives of project. - students will gain knowledge about the Data analysis and interpredation..
+- Students will be able to understand the Structure of project Methodology. - Students will understand the objectives of project. - Students will gain knowledge about the Data analysis and interpretation..

-CO NUMBER CO STATEMENT KNOWLEDGE LEVEL CO1 Compute the Structure of Dissertation. К3 CO2 Describe the role of project problems .
-K1 CO3 Summarize the Review of literature-sampling.
+CO NUMBER CO STATEMENT KNOWLEDGE LEVEL CO1 Compute the Structure of Dissertation. КЗ

+CO3 Summarize the Review of literature-sampling.
 K2 CO4 Examine Data analysis and interpretation-trend analysis.
-K4

-CO5 Estimate the project report writing.
+K4 CO5 Estimate the project report writing.
 K5